United States v. Apple (2012): Significance

 In this case, the court applied the per se doctrine to vertical pricing conduct which had not been the doctrine since Leegin Creative Leather Products, Inc. v.
-PSKS, Inc. Leegin suggested that vertical conduct be judged independently under the rule of reason even in the presence of both vertical and horizontal parties.
+PSKS, Inc. The Supreme Court in Leegin suggested that vertical conduct be judged independently under the rule of reason even in the presence of both vertical and horizontal parties.
 This may lead to more stringent antitrust treatment to actors in vertical relationships.